-Best answer: Most people should buy the standard Bluetooth model of the Galaxy Watch.
-It's less expensive up-front, but also doesn't require an ongoing service with your carrier.
-Aside from streaming music and receiving calls independent of your phone, it does everything that the LTE model does — and it gets better battery life.
+Best answer: Most people should buy the standard Bluetooth model of the Galaxy Watch 3.
+It's less expensive upfront and doesn't require an ongoing service with your carrier.
+Aside from streaming music and receiving calls independent of your phone, it does everything that the LTE model does — and has better battery life.

 It's about more than the up-front price difference

-Paying that much extra, on a percentage basis, in particular, is annoying for a watch that is otherwise the same.
+On a percentage basis, paying that much extra is annoying for a watch that is otherwise the same.
 But really, that upfront cost is inconsequential; what you really need to keep in mind is the ongoing cost of that LTE connection for your watch.

 LTE doesn't give you a whole lot

-The extra ongoing cost is tough to swallow because a mobile data connection just doesn't add all that much to the Galaxy Watch experience.
+The extra ongoing cost is tough to swallow because a mobile data connection doesn't add much to the Galaxy Watch 3 experience.

-You can receive calls and messages, but there isn't a whole lot you can do on this small of a screen.
+You can receive calls and messages, but you can't really accomplish much on this small screen.

 The main benefit is the ability to make and receive calls and messages on your watch when you're not near your phone.
-Meaning you could go on a run or a bike ride miles away from your phone, but still get important contact from people directly.
-Calls can be handled via the speaker in the watch, or over Bluetooth headphones.
-The functionality isn't just limited to SMS, either — you get a proper remote connection to your phone, so any notification on the phone can be mirrored to the watch.
-There isn't always a ton you can do on the little circular watch display to deal with the notification, but you at least get it.
+That means you could go on a run or a bike ride miles away from your phone but still get important contact from people directly.
+Calls are handled via the watch's speaker or over Bluetooth headphones.
+The functionality isn't just limited to SMS, either — you get a proper remote connection to your phone so that it can mirror any notification from your phone to the watch.
+You can't do much on this little circular watch's display regarding the notification, but you at least get it.

 You can also use that LTE connection for apps and widgets on the watch, again without the assistance of a phone.
 You can stream music from Spotify, and you can get up-to-date information like the weather and news headlines delivered to your wrist anywhere you are.

-Those are only useful features for a very small set of people, though.
-Most of us have our phone nearby most (if not all) of the time, and the standard Galaxy Watch has Wi-Fi for a remote connection to your phone any time you're around a known network but not in Bluetooth range of your phone.
+Those are only useful features for a tiny set of people, though.
+Most of us have our phone nearby most (if not all) of the time, and the standard Galaxy Watch 3 has Wi-Fi for a remote connection.
 Spotify can cache playlists to the local storage on the watch for runs or rides, and most of the apps on the watch can't do a whole lot considering the size of the screen, making that information less useful than you'd think.

 And when it comes to tracking those outdoor runs or rides, GPS works just fine on the watch regardless of whether you also have an LTE connection.